SOX9: Function

+Sox9, also known as SRY-Box Transcription Factor 9, is an important gene is sex determination.
+The SOX family of genes are all transcription factors for the Y chromosomal sex-determining factor SRY.
+The SRY gene encodes the SOX transcription factor while it upregulates Sox9.
+Sox9 then activates Fgf9, Fibroblast growth factor 9, which is another integral transcription factor in the formation of the male gonads.
+Fgf9 up-regulates Sox9 in a positive feedforward cascade, this causes the differentiation of sertoli cells leading to the formation of the testis.

+SOX-9 is a target of the Notch signaling pathway, as well as the Hedgehog pathway, and plays a role in the regulation of neural stem cell fate.
+In vivo and in vitro studies show that SOX-9 negatively regulates neurogenesis and positively regulates gliogenesis and stem cell survival.

+In adult articular chondrocytes, siRNA-mediated knockdown of SOX-9 or RTL3 results in the downregulation of the other and reduced type II collagen (COL2A1) mRNA and protein expression.

+Overexpression of SOX9 in the XY gonads can be used in the absence of SRY to further male sex determination and testis development.
+It can also be found that the expression of SOX9 ectopically in the XX gonads results in the development of testis, even in the absence of SRY.
+Both demonstrate that SOX9, in the absence of SRY for the XX and XY gonads, will continue to play a crucial role in testis development, testis differentiation, and sex determination.
+It is also elaborated that SOX9 can be substituted for SRY.

 Clinical significance

 Mutations lead to the skeletal malformation syndrome campomelic dysplasia, frequently with autosomal sex-reversal and cleft palate.

 SOX9 sits in a gene desert on 17q24 in humans.
 Deletions, disruptions by translocation breakpoints and a single point mutation of highly conserved non-coding elements located > 1 Mb from the transcription unit on either side of SOX9 have been associated with Pierre Robin Sequence, often with a cleft palate.

-The Sox9 protein has been implicated in both initiation and progression of multiple solid tumors.
+The SOX9 protein has been implicated in both initiation and progression of multiple solid tumors.
 Its role as a master regulator of morphogenesis during human development makes it an ideal candidate for perturbation in malignant tissues.
-Specifically, Sox9 appears to induce invasiveness and therapy-resistance in prostate, colorectal, breast and other cancers, and therefore promotes lethal metastasis.
-Many of these oncogenic effects of Sox9 appear dose dependent.
+Specifically, SOX9 appears to induce invasiveness and therapy-resistance in prostate, colorectal, breast and other cancers, and therefore promotes lethal metastasis.
+Many of these oncogenic effects of SOX9 appear dose-dependent.

-SOX9 localisation and dynamics
+SOX9 localization and dynamics

-SOX9 is mostly localised in the nucleus and it is highly mobile.
+SOX9 is mostly localized in the nucleus and it is highly mobile.
 Studies in chondrocyte cell line has revealed nearly 50% of SOX9 is bound to DNA and it is directly regulated by external factors.
 Its half-time of residence on DNA is ~14 seconds.